 Paying your employees on time is always going to be everyone's highest priority, but approving on time goes beyond just making sure your employees never get paid late.
 Running payrolls in line with when they occur in the real world is a key control to keep your tax calculations accurate.

-The pay day you choose determines which month a payroll will count towards.
-For example, it would be possible to approve a November 2020 payroll with a January 2021 pay day.
-The information on your year-end forms/slips, remittances, and withdrawals will all be based on the pay day you choose.
-The pay associated with the November 2020 payroll will now appear (for example) on 2021 year-end forms/slips – which aren't due to the government until 2022!
+The pay day you choose determines which month a payroll is reported in.
+For example, you might approve a payroll for days worked in December with a pay day in January.
+The information on your year-end forms/slips, remittances, and withdrawals is all be based on the pay day you chose.
+In this example, this means that the pay for the December pay period is going to be reported based on the January payday - not in reporting for the period ending December 31.

 Running regular payrolls will keep every payment and filing that you make to the government that much more accurate and consistent.

 We all know that tax rates are prone to changing as well.
 It might be tempting to run one or two payrolls, and just use the same numbers from those to pay your employees with each pay period, but small changes in a specific tax rate can mean big changes in how much is owed to the government, and what needs to be reported.
 Running payroll every time you pay your employees means you get to let Wave worry about keeping on top of tax rates to that you don't have to.

 Finally, if you're paying your employees with Direct Deposit, remember - you'll have to approve Payroll at least three business days in advance of your desired pay day.
 Keep this timeline in mind so that you have ample time to review each payroll, and make any changes you need before clicking Approve.
 For further information on direct deposit timelines, please see: Paying your employees on time.

 That's it!
 As long as you've got the three steps above down, you can be confident that every payroll that you run is correct and on time.